 Heterotropics is an independent research and curatorial platform operating in Amsterdam since 2016.
-Unfolding through different chapters and collaborations, it looks at the immaterial and material remnants of colonial desire and exotic projection in the cityscape of Amsterdam and beyond.
-Arising from the linguistic intimacy between “trope” and “tropic,” Heterotropics is a fictitious concept relating language, space and collective imagery.
+Arising from the intimacy between the linguistic “trope” and the geographical “tropic,” Heterotropics is a fictitious concept relating language, space and collective imagery.

-We facilitate and commissions artistic and theoretical interventions in different urban locations considered both as historical and imagined geographical constructs.
-Such interventions look at the traces of imperial formations in contemporay cities and question what projections and narratives they trigger in the present.
-In this sense the project does not approach the local landscape akin to an ethnographer but rather through figurative and symbolic dimensions of meaning.
-The participating artists and theorists are invited to develop or present projects that assume an oblique angle on the fiction of the real and the reality of fiction; researching the artifices of language and representation.
+Addressing space as a semiotic field, Heterotropics has a twisted site-specific vocation.
+We commission artistic interventions in different sites considered as imagined geographical constructs, questioning the after-lives of colonial desire and exotic projection.
+In this sense the project challenges objectual and authentic notions of locality.
+Artists and theorists are invited to develop projects that tackle the fiction of the real and the reality of fiction; researching the artifices of language and representation.

-For more information on the single chapters, please click on the CHAPTERS page on the menu above.
+For more information on the single chapters, please click on the CHAPTERS page above.